QIP 2012 Day 1

 The RG decoder can be implemented in time poly(L) (and can be parallelized to run in time log(L)).

 We can define the memory time as follows.
 We time evolve according to the master equation given the local quantum jump Lindblad operators.
-After some time t, we run the decoder.
+After some time $latex t$, we run the decoder.
 Then we check the worst-case (over all initial states) of the trace distance between the initial and final state.

-| mathcal{D}(rho(t)) - rho(0) |_1 le O(t) N 2^k exp(-beta m) (1+exp(-beta))^N.
+$latex | mathcal{D}(rho(t)) – rho(0) |_1 le O(t) N 2^k exp(-beta m) (1+exp(-beta))^N.$

-Here N is the number of physical qubits, k is the number of logical qubits, t is the time, beta is inverse temperature and m is the number of errors that can be corrected by the decoder (or more precisely, the height of the energy barrier.)
+Here N is the number of physical qubits, k is the number of logical qubits, t is the time, $latex beta$ is inverse temperature and m is the number of errors that can be corrected by the decoder (or more precisely, the height of the energy barrier.)
 Essentially, there is a temperature/energy factor that competes with an entropic factor.

 This gives large but finite lower bound on memory time at a fixed temperature.

 Is it optimal?
 Maybe the analysis is pessimistic and the Haah code actually has an exponentially large lifetime?
-Maybe growing L can result in unbounded memory time when beta is sufficiently large?
+Maybe growing L can result in unbounded memory time when $latex beta$ is sufficiently large?
 The authors carried out a Monte Carlo simulation of Haah code with only X errors to test these theories.
 It used 1000 days of CPU time on IBM’s Blue Gene.

 How do the proofs go?